Unlockable Guide by SBAllen

 - "A" Rank Victory: In order to unlock something in this list, you must earn an A-Rank when you complete the scenario.
 In order to do so, you must beat certain requirements for how many KOs you earn, how quickly you defeat the stage, and how much damage you take.
 These values are provided in this guide.
-The requirements tend to depend on the color of the square and, as the game unfortunately does not provide the exact information, are not guaranteed to be correct You must earn an A-Rank for each category to get the A-Rank for the scenario. : The way that damage taken is scored is much different on the Switch (and thus you can just ignore the guesstimated value provided) as it is percentage-based rather than a hard value.
+The requirements tend to depend on the color of the square and, as the game unfortunately does not provide the exact information, are not guaranteed to be correct You must earn an A-Rank for each category to get the A-Rank for the scenario. : The way that damage taken is scored is much different on the Switch as it is percentage-based rather than a hard value.
 Because of this, it's often much easier to get the A-Rank on damage taken than on the 3DS.

 - Battle Victory: To earn the unlockables in this list, simply complete the scenario.
 Your ranking doesn't matter.
-For Item Cards, they might not always be available.
+For Item Cards, they might not always be available and in the case where some locations might offer two different ones, only one can be available at a time.
 Also, they can return after earning them once after some time passes so you can get them again.
 You can never run out of Item Cards, so you don't have to worry about using one incorrectly.

 - Treasure: Items in this list need to be found while playing the scenario, either in chests or sometimes in pots or elsewhere.
-Unless noted in the guide, you need to capture the listed Keep to find the treasure.
+Unless noted in the guide by "[Pot]", you need to capture the listed Keep to find the treasure.
 Remember that if the treasure is for a specific character, you need to be playing as that character when you do.
+For "[Pot]" items, you can find these by breaking the bronze-colored pots in that Keep until you find it.
 Also note that all food found as treasure will be of the Gold/Delicious variety.
 In order to see which Keeps are which, you can check the Battlefield Info before starting the skirmish or at any time by pausing then pressing left or right until you see the List of Keeps.

 If the item has a picture of a character in the corner, you must be playing as that character to unlock it.
 If the item has a "?" in the corner, it's for a character you haven't unlocked yet.
 If you see something listed in this guide but nothing in your copy of the game, it's because it's for a character you haven't met yet so no hint shows up in-game until you do.